OGI’s polyaspartic epoxy floor paint

 OGI polyaspartic epoxy floor coatings can help you avoid any potential defects and costly maintenance.

 Concrete flooring resurfacers are designed to repair surface-level issues with your garage flooring.
 For more serious flooring issues, however, resurfacers are ineffective.
 Damages like deep cracks and major settling will require more in-depth repair methods.
 Resurfacers consist of polymer materials, sand, Portland cement, and a few other additives.

 Garage floor coverings

 Rugs, floor mats, trays, and parking pads are all examples of garage floor coverings.
 The central function of garage floor coverings is to deal with the buildup of any snow, ice, or rain that is tracked in by vehicles.
 However, these coverings are less convenient than they seem, as they require frequent draining and are difficult to move when full of water.

 Furthermore, when the coverings are not regularly drained, excess water increases your garage’s condensation levels.
 So, the water will then leak into the cement, causing potentially drastic damages.

 Floor sealers are yet another common flooring solution for residential garages.
 These products are easy to apply and offer low pricing, so homeowners view them as the best flooring option for their budget.
 However, floor sealers only offer minimal defense against staining and water damage.
 They do not provide protection against more serious hazards.

 Similar to resurfacers, patches are a common option for fixing smaller issues, but this is only a short-term solution.
 These patches simply cover up the issues and do not prevent the formation of more serious defects or potential damage.
 Patching small areas of your floor also makes your concrete look inconsistent and “patchy.”

-Stains add some color or even a natural stone look to your flooring, but they do not offer the strength your garage floor needs.
+Stains add some color or even a stone and epoxy look to your flooring, but they do not offer the strength your garage floor needs.
 Much like patching, staining is a method that solves surface-level issues but not more significant damages.